lpon/WordBank/README.md

 # WordBank
-An dictionary-styled app that helps streamline the process of discovering, defining, and learning new words.
+A dictionary-styled app that helps streamline the process of discovering, defining, and learning new words.

 # Important Notes
 This project requires a new user to create the file, OxfordAPIInfo.txt